Enduro Sporting RegULATIONS

 The following descriptions and procedures govern SCCA Enduro Competition.
-Teams, team members and attendees are expected to follow these rules, the intent of these rules and the SCCA welcoming environment statement and may be penalized for not doing so.
+Participants are expected to follow these rules and the intent of these rules.
+They may be penalized for not doing so.

 Participants are reminded that there are many unwritten best practices focused on safety that would be impractical to commit to the written rulebook.
 If an official or track employee asks you to do something in the name of rules and you believe it is in error – do not argue with that person.
 Bring it to the attention of the Race Director or Event Lead for a solution.